Aportio/itsm-rest-api-reference/README.md

 * Comments: These are either external or internal notes (often called "comments" or "worknotes"), which are attached to a ticket.

+### Search queries

+A number of collection resources support queries via search parameters in the URL.
+Various fields of the resource can be specified in the URL, for example:

+    /users?email=john@test.com&email=bar@baz.com

+This returns all users which have either the email address 'john@test.com' or 'bar@baz.com'.

+Queries can be made for hierarchical parameters as well:

+    /customers?custom_fields.address.city=Sample%20Town

+This returns a list of all customers in the city 'Sample Town'.
+Note the URL encoding of the whitespace.
+Also note that this of course relies on the presence of a properly structured 'address' custom field.

+Note that specifying the same key multiple times ('email' in the example above) is the same as specifying an OR query: Email should be either one or the other.
+If you add other parameters to the query string then this has the effect of an AND.
+As an example of combining AND and OR queriesm, consider the following:

+    /users?email=john@test.com&email=bar@baz.com&custom_fields.address.city=Smallville

+This returns all users in Smallville, which have either one of the two email addresses.

+Search queries are supported on the following resources:

+* Users
+* Customers
+* Tickets
+* Customer-User lists (the users of a customer)
+* User-Customer lists (the customers of a user)
+* Customer-Ticket lists (the tickets of a customer)
+* User-Ticket lists (the tickets of a user)

 ### Main concepts

 * All resources are linked, making the API discoverable.
 You never need to just know a URL,